-- In 2017, the registrant issued 240,672 shares of restricted Class B common stock to colleagues under the 2015 Equity Incentive Plan; - In 2018, the registrant issued 570,286 shares of restricted Class B common stock to colleagues under the 2015 Equity Incentive Plan; - In 2019, the registrant issued 493,840 shares of restricted Class B common stock to colleagues under the 2015 Equity Incentive Plan; - In 2020, the registrant issued 2,389,896 shares of restricted Class B common stock to colleagues under the 2015 Equity Incentive Plan; and - In 2020, the registrant issued 12,454 shares of restricted Class B common stock to independent directors as compensation for board service. - In 2017, the registrant issued to colleagues 85,912 shares of Class B common stock at par value pursuant to vested restricted stock awards under the 2015 Equity Incentive Plan; - In 2018, the registrant issued to colleagues 296,013 shares of Class B common stock at par value pursuant to vested restricted stock awards under the 2015 Equity Incentive Plan; - In 2019, the registrant issued to colleagues 261,104 shares of Class B common stock at par value pursuant to vested restricted stock awards under the 2015 Equity Incentive Plan; and - In 2020, the registrant issued to colleagues 60,221 shares of Class B common stock at par value pursuant to vested restricted stock awards under the 2015 Equity Incentive Plan.
+- In 2017, the registrant issued 240,672 shares of restricted Class B common stock to colleagues under the 2015 Equity Incentive Plan; - In 2018, the registrant issued 570,286 shares of restricted Class B common stock to colleagues under the 2015 Equity Incentive Plan; - In 2019, the registrant issued 493,840 shares of restricted Class B common stock to colleagues under the 2015 Equity Incentive Plan; - In 2017, the registrant issued to colleagues 85,912 shares of Class B common stock at par value pursuant to vested restricted stock awards under the 2015 Equity Incentive Plan; - In 2018, the registrant issued to colleagues 296,013 shares of Class B common stock at par value pursuant to vested restricted stock awards under the 2015 Equity Incentive Plan; and - In 2019, the registrant issued to colleagues 261,104 shares of Class B common stock at par value pursuant to vested restricted stock awards under the 2015 Equity Incentive Plan.

-(e) Nonqualified Deferred Compensation Plan Distributions
+(e) Non-Qualified Deferred Compensation Plan Distributions

-- In 2017, the registrant issued 1,526,494 shares of Class B common stock at par value to colleagues in connection with distributions from the Nonqualified Deferred Compensation Plan; - In 2018, the registrant issued 2,332,585 shares of Class B common stock at par value to colleagues in connection with distributions from the Nonqualified Deferred Compensation Plan; - In 2019, the registrant issued 2,322,983 shares of Class B common stock at par value to colleagues in connection with distributions from the Nonqualified Deferred Compensation Plan; and
+- In 2017, the registrant issued 1,526,494 shares of Class B common stock at par value to colleagues in connection with distributions from the Non-Qualified Deferred Compensation Plan; - In 2018, the registrant issued 2,332,585 shares of Class B common stock at par value to colleagues in connection with distributions from the Non-Qualified Deferred Compensation Plan; and

-• From January 1, 2020 to June 30, 2020, the registrant issued 2,959,731 shares of Class B common stock at par value to colleagues in connection with distributions from the Nonqualified Deferred Compensation Plan.
+• In 2019, the registrant issued 2,322,983 shares of Class B common stock at par value to colleagues in connection with distributions from the Non-Qualified Deferred Compensation Plan.